cairis-platform/cairis/docs/api.rst

 As part of the quick setup process, a cairis_test database is created (password: cairis_test).
 Associated with this database is the session_id test .
 This database makes it possible to do general front-end development and testing without worrying about authentication.

 You can import models directly into this database by using cimport.py without setting the user and database parameters.
-You can also use any the end-points with this session_id, e.g.
+You can also use any end-points with this session_id, e.g.

 .. code-block:: bash